zmitchell/splatter/guide/src/getting_started/create_a_project.md

-**That's it!** If everything went as planned, you are now ready to start building your own nannou project.
+**That's it!** If everything went as planned, you are now ready to start building your own splatter project.
 Of course, we probably want our application to be more than just a purple window.

 To find out how to add more features to our project like graphics, audio,